ayoub-berdeddouch/gcp-practiceproject/README.md

+# LABs :
-## LABs :
+## Course : Google Cloud Platform Fundamentals - Core Infrastructure

+### Module :  Getting Started with Google Cloud Platform
-### GCP Fundamentals: Getting Started with Cloud Marketplace ✅
+#### GCP Fundamentals: Getting Started with Cloud Marketplace ✅

+### Module :  Virtual Machines in the Cloud
-### GCP Fundamentals: Getting Started with Compute Engine ✅
+#### GCP Fundamentals: Getting Started with Compute Engine ✅

+### Module :  Storage in the Cloud
-### Module: GCP Fundamentals: Getting Started with Cloud Storage and Cloud SQL ✅
+#### Module: GCP Fundamentals: Getting Started with Cloud Storage and Cloud SQL ✅

+### Module: Containers in the Cloud
-### GCP Fundamentals: Getting Started with Kubernetes Engine  ✅
+#### GCP Fundamentals: Getting Started with Kubernetes Engine  ✅

+### Module: Applications in the Cloud
-### GCP Fundamentals: Getting Started with App Engine ✅
+#### GCP Fundamentals: Getting Started with App Engine ✅

+### Module: Developing, Deploying and Monitoring in the Cloud
-### GCP Fundamentals: Getting Started with Deployment Manager and Stackdriver ✅
+#### GCP Fundamentals: Getting Started with Deployment Manager and Stackdriver ✅

+### Module: Big Data and Machine Learning in the Cloud
 ### GCP Fundamentals: Getting Started with BigQuery ✅

+## Course : Getting Started With Application Development on Google Cloud

-### Module: Google Cloud Client Libraries, Google Cloud SDK, and Google Firebase SDK ❌
+### Module: Google Cloud Client Libraries, Google Cloud SDK, and Google Firebase SDK
+#### App Dev: Setting up a Development Environment v1.1 ❌

+### Module : Best Practices for Using Cloud Datastore
-### App Dev: Storing Application Data in Cloud Datastore v1.1 ❌
+#### App Dev: Storing Application Data in Cloud Datastore v1.1 ❌

+### Module : Best Practices for Using Cloud Storage
-### App Dev: Storing Image and Video Files in Cloud Storage v1.1 ❌
+#### App Dev: Storing Image and Video Files in Cloud Storage v1.1 ❌

+## Course: Google Cloud Platform Big Data and Machine Learning Fundamentals

 ### Module: Introduction to Google Cloud Platform ❌
+#### Lab: Explore a BigQuery Public Dataset

+### Module : Recommending Products using Cloud SQL and Spark
-### Lab: Recommend Products using ML with Cloud SQL and Dataproc ❌
+#### Lab: Recommend Products using ML with Cloud SQL and Dataproc ❌

+### Module : Predict Visitor Purchases Using BigQuery ML
-### Lab: Predict Visitor Purchases with a Classification Model with BigQuery ML ❌
+#### Lab: Predict Visitor Purchases with a Classification Model with BigQuery ML ❌

+### Module : Create Streaming Data Pipelines with Cloud Pub/sub and Cloud Dataflow
-### Lab: Create a Streaming Data Pipeline for a Real-Time Dashboard with Cloud Dataflow ❌
+#### Lab: Create a Streaming Data Pipeline for a Real-Time Dashboard with Cloud Dataflow ❌

+### Module : Classify Images with Pre-Built Models using Vision API and Cloud AutoML
-### Lab: Classify Images with Pre-built ML Models using Cloud Vision API and AutoML ❌
+#### Lab: Classify Images with Pre-built ML Models using Cloud Vision API and AutoML ❌